angular-demos/tooltips/README.md

 ### ToolTipPlacement

-This is an *immutable* object that describes where a tool tip should be displayed, and what it the message is.
+This is an *immutable* object that describes where a tool tip should be displayed, and what the tool tip message is.

 ### ToolTipMessageComponent

-This is the component that actually displays a tool tip message.
+This is the component that displays a single tool tip message.
 It contains the logic for edge collisions with the browser.

 ## CSS and UX